-6. Now make sure your .bashrc file contains nothing you do not want me to see.
+7. Now make sure your .bashrc file contains nothing you do not want me to see.
 I have no idea what that might be, but just in case, make a copy of it and delete any private stuff.
-I have written and installed a command named submit_cs335_hwk on our CS network server (biocs) in such a way that it can be run on all cslab hosts.
-It is in the directory /data/biocs/b/student.accounts/cs335_sw/bin.
+I have written and installed a command named submitpdf\cs340\hwk on our CS network server (biocs) in such a way that it can be run on all cslab hosts.
+It is in the directory /data/biocs/b/student.accounts/cs340\sw/bin.
 You must use this command to deposit a copy of your .bashrc file into the correct directory with the right name and permissions.
 In general you will use this command to submit all assignments given in this class.
-The submit_cs335_hwk command requires two arguments: the number of the assignment (1 in this case) and the pathname of your homework file.
+To submit a PDF file, the submitpdf\cs340 command requires two arguments: the number of the assignment (1 in this case) and the pathname of your homework file.
+To submit a plain text file, which is what your .bashrc file is, however, you give it the -t option.

 Thus, to submit this assignment, assuming that your current working directory is your home directory, you will type

 '''

-submit_cs335_hwk 1 .bashrc
+submitpdf_cs340 -t 1 .bashrc

 '''